 The State has contracted with an analytics engine which provides expanded, age specific utilization data that will be used in monitoring the enrollment of the established performance goals for CHIP population.
-The CCOs will provide encounter data to the State's fiscal agent so that the analytics vendor can produce required reports and provide the data to the Mississippi Division of Medicaid for further analysis through the decision support system.
+The CCOs will provide encounter data to the State's fiscal agent so that the analytics vendor can produce required reports and provide the data to the Mississippi Division of Medicaid for further analysis. through the decision support system.

-The fiscal agent and analytics engine will be able to measure and track the following Healthcare Effectiveness Data and Information Set (HEDIS) performance measures for the targeted CHIP population:
+The fiscal agent and DOM's contracted analytics engine will be able to measure and track enrollment data and the following Healthcare Effectiveness Data and Information Set (HEDIS) performance measures for the targeted CHIP population: